My Ultimate Kansas Travel Guide: 12 Bucket List Attractions

 1. Monument Rocks

-Rising unexpectedly from the Kansas prairie, Monument Rocks—also called the Chalk Pyramids—are a breathtaking sight.
+Rising unexpectedly from the Kansas prairie, Monument Rocks—also called the Chalk Pyramids—are a breathtaking sight in Kansas.
 These towering 70-foot limestone formations date back 80 million years to when Kansas was covered by an ancient inland sea.
 Walking among them, I felt like I had stepped onto another planet, surrounded by towering arches and fossilized seashells embedded in the rock.
 It’s incredible to think that this area was once an ocean floor.

 A National Natural Landmark, Monument Rocks is especially stunning at sunrise and sunset, when the golden hues of the sky contrast against the pale stone.
 The formations are on private land, but visitors are welcome to explore respectfully.
 If you’re a photography enthusiast or geology lover, this is a must-visit.
 The eerie silence and sheer scale of these formations make them one of the most awe-inspiring spots in Kansas.

 The stunning Monument Rocks in Kansas, showcasing nature's artistry.
-One of the best things to do in Kansas for a breathtaking experience.

 The stunning Monument Rocks in Kansas, showcasing nature’s artistry.
-One of the best things to do in Kansas for a breathtaking experience.

 2. Botanica Wichita